AyeshaAshfaq22/Transport-System/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## TransportSystem | Setup Instructions
-1: clone the repositary:
+1. clone this repositary

 https://github.com/AyeshaAshfaq22/Transport-System.git

-2: Database setup:
+2. Database setup

 .Ensure you have a compatible database system installed (e.g., MySQL, PostgreSQL).
 .Create a new database for the Transport Management System.